 We focus on two weather indicators.
 The first is the occurrence of dry spells, defined as 15 or more consecutive dry days (CDD15).
-Prolonged dry periods over several successive days without precipitation are detrimental to crops and agricultural livelihoods, making it a suitable variable in studies that examine the impacts of weather on crop growth (Laudien et al., 2020; Schlenker & Roberts, 2009).
-Specifically, CDD15 is defined here as the number of times a dry spell of 15 or more days occurred during the previous growing season, with a dry day defined as a day with less than 0.5mm of precipitation.
-The previous growing season refers to the growing seasons of 2013, 2016, and 2018 that began some 9-12 months before the implementation of each panel wave.
+Prolonged dry periods over several successive days are detrimental to crops and agricultural livelihoods, making it a suitable variable in studies that examine the effects of weather on crop growth (Schlenker and Roberts 2009; Laudien et al. 2020).
+Specifically, CDD15 is defined here as the number of times a dry spell of 15 or more days occurred during the previous growing season, with a dry day defined as a day with less than 0.5 mm precipitation.
+The previous growing season refers to the growing seasons of 2013, 2016, and 2018 that began 9-12 months before each panel wave was implemented.

 The second weather measure is precipitation variability, which we proxy with the coefficient of variation of the daily precipitation sum (precipitation CV).
-Precipitation variability is considered a main source of risk for agriculture (Aufhammer et al., 2012; Kalkuhl et al., 2020).
-Following Kalkuhl et al. (2020), we use the CV of precipitation and not the standard deviation, since the CV is scale-invariant.
+Precipitation variability is considered a main source of risk for agriculture (Aufhammer, Ramanathan, and Vincent 2012; Kalkuhl, Schwerhoff, and Waha 2020).
+Following Kalkuhl, Schwerhoff, and Waha (2020), we use the CV of precipitation and not the standard deviation, since the CV is scale-invariant.

-In addition, median temperature during the previous crop growing season is used as control in all specifications, since precipitation and temperature are highly correlated.
+In addition, median temperature during the previous crop-growing season is used as control in all specifications, since precipitation and temperature are highly correlated.